gsscruz/cadholidays/README.md

 > An interactive map that displays which provinces of Canada celebrate which holidays\*.

 - \*This is not an exhaustive list
-- _Holiday data obtain from: https://canada-holidays.ca/api/_
+- _Holiday data obtained from: https://canada-holidays.ca/api/_

 ## Techs used